THP297/THP297/README.md

   ```javascript
 console.log("Hi 👋, I'm Phu");
 ```
-<p>👩‍💻 Software Engineering Student | 🇻🇳 Vietnam </br>💡 Passionate about problem-solving, strong using data structures and algorithms skills. </br>🤝 Thrives in collaborative team environments; effective communication is a key strength.</br>💪 Excited about tackling complex problems and implementing effective solutions. </br>💻 Specializes in JavaScript (ReactJS, NextJS) and Python (Django, Flask) for full-stack proficiency.
+<p>👩‍💻 Software Engineering Student | 🇻🇳 Vietnam </br>💡 Passionate about problem-solving, strong using data structures and algorithms skills. </br>🤝 Thrives in collaborative team environments; effective communication is a key strength.</br>💪 Excited about tackling complex problems and implementing effective solutions. </br>💻 Specializes in JavaScript (ReactJS, NextJS, Nodejs) and Python (Django, Flask) for full-stack proficiency.

 - 🔭 I’m currently working on **python and javascript.**